The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Introduction

 At present, with $\mathcal{O}(D^{1/4})$ scaling in the number of dimensions $D$, Hamiltonian Monte Carlo (HMC) techniques remain the leading methods for high-dimensional exploration \citep{Neal12}.
 HMC techniques follow the trajectory of a massive particle in a gravitational potential given by $U(\mx) = -\ln \mathcal{L}(\mx)$, typically with a specific kinetic energy of $T = \frac{1}{2}|\mv|^2$ (defining $\mv\equiv \dot{\mx}$), thus leading to an acceleration of $\dot{\mv} = -\nabla U$.
-While HMC and related techniques can work well for neural networks with exact likelihood gradients \citep{Izmailov21}, using stochastic gradients results in path heating that must be counteracted by an additional cooling term \citep{Chen14}.
-Because the correct cooling term can be a complex function of the likelihood, it can be difficult to implement stochastic HMC in practice for Bayesian sampling of neural networks.
+While HMC and related techniques can work well for smaller neural networks ($<10^6$ parameters) with exact likelihood gradients \citep{Izmailov21,Sommer25}, using stochastic gradients results in path heating that must be counteracted by an additional cooling term \citep{Chen14}.
+Because the correct cooling term can be a complex function of the likelihood, it can be difficult to implement stochastic gradient HMC in practice for Bayesian sampling of neural networks.

 In this paper, we derive a simple and physically motivated alternative, which is to integrate the paths of light rays through a space where the refractive index varies as $n(\mx) = \mathcal{L}(\mx)^{1/(D-1)}$, which we show to result in fair sampling.
 We implement light ray propagation with a constant speed through parameter space, which leads to very high resilience to heating from stochastic gradients.
-This offers enormous performance advantages compared to traditional HMC, allowing us to perform approximate Bayesian sampling of neural networks on consumer hardware.
+This offers enormous performance advantages compared to traditional HMC as well as stochastic gradient HMC, allowing us to perform approximate Bayesian sampling of neural networks on consumer hardware.

-With the ray tracing method, parameter space trajectories can cross arbitrary likelihood barriers, similar to microcanonical HMC \citep{Robnik22}.
-With simple extensions, the method can also cross arbitrary disallowed regions in parameter space, which is not possible with past HMC-like methods.
-The algorithm admits a simple Metropolis-like acceptance criterion, so that exact sampling can be achieved even with imperfect integrators.